Zeid bin Shaker: Black September

 Ibn Shaker was opposed to the freedom granted to the fedayeen forces of the Palestine Liberation Organization (PLO).
 When clashes broke out between Jordanian and Palestinian fedayeen guerrillas in June 1970, the PLO demanded Ibn Shaker's dismissal.
 Fearing that opposition to the fedayeen would only result in all out conflict, Hussein conceded, and announced Ibn Shaker's resignation.
 Later that month, fedayeen guerillas not only attempted to kill the king, but also killed Jozza Ibn Shaker, Ibn Shaker's sister.

 Ibn Shaker's dismissal did nothing to ease tension, and by late August fighting between the fedayeen and Jordanian army was a near daily occurrence.
 As a result, Ibn Shaker was reappointed Deputy Chief of Staff.
 The PLO saw his return to power as a sign that Jordan was "determined to strike and liquidate the resistance movement".
 As the situation in Jordan escalated, the international community began to lose faith in Hussein's ability to lead.
-This, combined with pressure from his top generals (Ibn Shaker included) and members of the political elite, led Hussein to decide for military action.
+This, combined with pressure from his top generals (Ibn Shaker included) and members of the political elite, led Hussein to decide on military action.

 For two weeks, Ibn Shaker planned attacks against fedayeen positions within Amman with his 60th Armored Brigade.
 The Jordanians had over 35,000 troops, the bulk of the Jordanian combat units at the time.
 Despite this, the Jordanian military still met with problems due to dated weaponry and narrow streets of the city, which provided perfect defense cover for the fedayeen.
 Ethnic Palestinians in the Jordanian army deserted to join the fedayeen, and soon PLO forces had taken over Irbid and most of northern Jordan.